 Another one of the common mistakes when selling mineral rights is signing an option contract.
 Why?
 When you sign an option contract you have effectively given up control of your property.
 The person who holds the option contract is not obligated to buy your property.
 In fact, they usually have no intention of purchasing your property.
 When someone convinces you to sign an option contract they now have the ability to go sell your property someone else!
 If they get you to agree to sell for $1,000/acre and you sign an option contract, they can then go sell your property for thousands more per acre and pocket the difference.
 When you sign an option contract for the sale of mineral rights you are giving up control of your property and certainly receiving less than fair market value.

-Listening to Rumors
+Mistake #3 – Listening to Rumors

 If we had a $1 for every time a mineral owner was convinced their property was worth $10,000/acre because they heard someone else got that price we would be rich!
-One of the more common mistakes when selling mineral rights is assuming that your property is the same value as someone else’s property.
+One of the more common mistakes when selling mineral rights in Texas is assuming that your property is the same value as someone else’s property.
 The value of your property is completely independent of someone else’s.

 Many mineral owners view mineral rights like a home.
 If you have 2 homes that are similar in size and close together, they are worth the same price.
 With mineral rights that’s not always the case.
 Your property may not be far from someone else’s but the value may be significantly more or less.
 The best way to ensure you get fair value for your property is by getting it in front of a lot of buyers and letting the market tell you how much it’s worth.
-Listing your property at US Mineral Exchange is the best way to accomplish this.
-You will quickly find out if your property is worth what the rumors are saying.

-Timing – Like taking risks?
+Mistake #4 – Timing – Like taking risks?

 This is one of the hardest mistakes to stomach as a mineral owner.
 Unfortunately it happens all the time.
 We see a mineral owner get an offer for $5,000/acre and they stand to make some excellent money on the sale.
 Then they listen the rumors (we just talked about that one!) or believe their property is worth more so they decide to hold onto the property.
 Could you get more in the future?
 Possibly.
 Many times though a mineral owner holds onto the property and then the price of oil declines or a few bad wells are drilled in their area.
 The next thing they know they are accepting an offer for $2,500/acre just 6 months.